What is Orientation and Mobility Training?

 SAMBT has an outreach approach, running programmes in areas that are under-served or not served at all.
 Most training programmes are implemented in rural areas and townships.
 The training is focused on where the individual lives in the community, but SAMBT also trains at schools.

-SAMBT runs 20 training courses a year, with 10 to 15 blind people per programme.
-To achieve this O&M trainers are deployed at local level for a period of three months to work intensively on a one on one basis with trainees.
+SAMBT runs 16 – 20 training courses a year, training about 12 blind people per programme.
+O&M trainers are deployed at local level for a period of three months to work intensively on a one on one basis with trainees.
 Trainers live in the communities where they are conducting training.

 SAMBT includes families and caregivers of blind trainees in its programmes and they are encouraged to support the blind person in the learning and continued use of their independence skills.
 The benefit for the family is that they are freed from having to provide the extra care for their blind family member.